 When curly hair is working in your favor, there’s almost nothing better in the world.
 But when your curls are putting on a clinic in rebellion, well, those are the days you are tempted to grab the hair straightener and smooth out your strands…please don’t do that.
-If you really want a silk press, book a hair appointment online.
+If you really want a silk press, book a hair appointment online and sort out the cost of getting a silk press.
 However, there are other options.

 StyleSeat is here to remind you that there’s a better way to deal with your curly hair, and it starts with this list of natural Black hair care tips to maintain healthy curls.
 Most of the time, it’s not the styles or hairdos that make your curls so frustrating to deal with; it’s the lack of a consistent hair care routine.
 When you have frizzy or dry hair, it seems nearly impossible to do anything productive with your hairdo.
 But how do you ensure that those days of frizzy mayhem are so few and far between that you actually learn to appreciate your curls?
 For starters, consistency.

 Ensuring your curls are ready to go each and every morning begins with a consistent hair care routine that is dedicated to keeping your naturally curly hair healthy, protected, and strong.
 Here are StyleSeat’s top five hair care tips to maintain healthy curls so you can have fewer days dedicated to hating your hair and more moments of loving the curls that make you so unique: